Staking on Cardano is a form of validation of transactions on the blockchain network.

 When a person participates in staking, they contribute their computer resources to confirm transactions and ensure that the network is reliable.
-In exchange for participating in staking, participants receive rewards in the form of Ada, the currency unit of Cardano.
-It is important for decentralization that as many people as possible participate in the validation of the Cardano network.
+In exchange for participating in staking, participants receive rewards in the form of ADA, the currency unit of Cardano.
+It is vital for decentralization that as many people as possible participate in validating the Cardano network.

-Having many participants contributing computer resources makes it difficult for an individual or group to attack or manipulate the network.
+Having many participants contributing computer resources makes it easier for an individual or group to attack or manipulate the network.

-For example, the price of Ada can fluctuate, which can affect the size of staking rewards.
-It is therefore important to do thorough research and consider whether staking on Cardano is a solution that is right for you.
+For example, the price of ADA can fluctuate, which can affect the size of staking rewards.
+It is, therefore important to do thorough research and consider whether staking on Cardano is a solution that is right for you.

-Norwegian Block Exchange offers staking of Cardano.
-By staking Cardano through NBX, you can easily and conveniently participate in staking without having to run a staking node yourself.
+NBX offers to stake Cardano and runs its own staking pool and you can find more information about it here.
+By staking Cardano through NBX, you can quickly and conveniently participate in staking without having to run a staking node yourself.
 NBX handles all the technical work, and you can track your staking income through our platform.

 This text is intended to inform and is not financial advice.